 Clamp the Chain Breaker Onto the rollers of the roller chain.

 As you can see, the roller chain rivet has been broken.
 Some people choose to stop at this step and attempt to push the single pin out.
-While this may work in some instances not only is it not recommended, but it can also be very difficult to do.
-Step #3
+While this may work in some instances, not only is it not recommended, but it can also be tough to do.